Chapter 8 Advising Travelers with Specific Needs

 The pre-travel preparation of travelers with immune suppression due to any medical condition, drug, or treatment must address several categories of concern:

 - Is the traveler’s underlying medical condition stable?
-The travel health provider may need to contact the traveler’s primary and specialty care providers (with the patient’s permission) to discuss the traveler’s fitness to travel, give specific medical advice for the proposed itinerary, and verify the drugs and doses composing the usual maintenance regimen.
+The travel health care provider may need to contact the traveler’s primary and specialty care providers (with the patient’s permission) to discuss the traveler’s fitness to travel, give specific medical advice for the proposed itinerary, and verify the drugs and doses composing their usual maintenance regimen.

 - Could any of the disease-prevention measures recommended for the proposed trip destabilize the underlying medical condition, directly or through drug interactions?